renatoribeiroqc/kipu-bank-v3/README.md

 - Cap Enforcement on USDC: Unlike V2 which valued deposits via oracles, V3 enforces cap strictly on realized USDC units post‑swap — removing oracle dependency for cap math while still allowing oracle views for UX.
 - Approvals: We reset router approval to zero after swaps to reduce long‑lived approvals.
 This costs extra gas but is safer by default.

+## Remix Orientation

+This source is intentionally optimized for Remix usage and quick evaluation:

+- Single File: `contracts/KipuBankV3.sol` bundles minimal `IERC20`, `IUniversalRouter`, `IPermit2`, and Chainlink interfaces, plus tiny `SafeERC20` and a reentrancy guard.
+No external NPM/Forges deps are required to compile in Remix.
+- v4 Type Shims: Minimal `Commands`, `Actions`, `Currency`, and `PoolKey` are embedded to satisfy assignment requirements and keep typing clear.
+In production (Foundry/Hardhat), import official Uniswap packages instead of using shims.
+- Router Payloads: `depositETH` and `depositArbitraryToken` accept already‑encoded `commands`/`inputs` built off‑chain using official Universal Router libraries.
+The contract measures USDC deltas for accounting and enforces the bank cap with refund.
+- Example Helper: `swapExactInputSingle` demonstrates the `Commands/Actions` encoding flow and measures output by delta.
+It’s illustrative for Remix; advanced strategies should use the official libraries.
+- Permit2 Helper: `approveTokenWithPermit2` is provided so you can optionally approve the Universal Router via Permit2, mirroring the Uniswap quickstart.
+- Trade‑offs: This Remix version avoids external imports and deep v4 types (e.g., full `PoolKey` with hooks/tickSpacing).
+Functionality and safety policies remain intact for deposits/withdrawals and cap enforcement.

 ---

 ## Status